 Legalized marijuana poses real threats to public health and safety.

 Just like smoking cigarettes, smoking pot contributes to the development of respiratory diseases and increased risk of lung cancer.
-With the legalization of marijuana use, the prevalence of marijuana-related illnesses will grow with the number of people who use it.
+In addition, doctors and health officials assert that there is a direct connection between marijuana use and psychosis and schizophrenia.
+With the legalization of marijuana use, the prevalence of marijuana-related illnesses may grow with the number of people who use it.
 For example, following legalization, Colorado health professionals noted a surge in cases of extreme illness in children who ingested marijuana edibles (it is no help that many such edibles look exactly like gummy bears).
 Law enforcement, too, has complained of the difficulty of identifying drugged drivers, whose level of intoxication cannot be easily verified as with alcohol.

 Legalized weed is detrimental to the poor.